ggbaker/personalSite/content/publication/info-consumer-theory/index.md

 #publication: "Job Market Paper"
 publication_short: "Job Market Paper"

+abstract: "In many settings, a decision-maker facing uncertainty must
+    decide not only *how much* information to purchase, but also *from which* sources.
+It is already known that when uncertainty is about a binary variable---there are two possible “states of the world”---a decision-maker with a sufficiently large budget will spend their entire budget on signals from a single source: the most precise one.
-abstract: "In many natural scenarios, a decision-maker facing uncertainty must decide not only *how much* information to purchase, but also *from which* sources.
-Unfortunately, an understanding of the value of information for general information structures is notoriously elusive.
-I characterize tradeoffs between samples from different sources in a setting with large information purchases where the probability of a mistake is small and well-described by large deviations theory.
-More specifically, in environments with finitely many possible underlying states, I provide an approximation for the marginal rate of substitution for samples from distinct information sources, valid when samples are sufficiently cheap (or budgets sufficiently large).
-I then show marginal rate of substitution is given by a ratio of precision-like indices that depend only on properties of each information source and the relative proportions of each signal in the bundle.
-This formula naturally implies a particularly accurate approximation for information demand in constrained settings.
-Furthermore, because the precision of each signal does not depend on decision-maker characteristics, all decision-makers---independent of prior and payoff structure---agree on the relative proportions of each source in an asymptotically optimal bundle.
-Of particular note: in environments with more than two possible states, interior solutions arise when the signals differ in which pairs of states they struggle to distinguish most.
-In this case, the asymptotically optimal bundle either occurs at a corner or at one of a finite number of interior kink points where the worst-case pair of states switches.
+    When there are more than two possible states of the world, however, the story is different: different information sources may differ in the pair of states they are worst at distinguishing, and the decision-maker may therefore purchase information from different sources which “cover for each others’ weaknesses.”
+I characterize tradeoffs between samples from different sources in a setting with low costs (or large budgets), where the probability of a mistake is small and well-described by large deviations theory.
+I show that, at large samples, the marginal rate of substitution samples from distinct information sources is approximately given by the ratio of precision-like indices for each source, and that the asymptotically optimal bundle satisfies a maxi-min rule: it maximizes the precision per dollar for the worst case pair of states.
+Since the precision of each signal does not depend on the characteristics of the decision-maker (their prior beliefs or the payoffs of the decision problem they face), all decision-makers agree on the fraction of signals from each source in an asymptotically optimal bundle.
+Different information sources with the same worst-case pair of states---the two states the signal is least precisely able to differentiate---are redundant, and are never demanded together; the asymptotically optimal bundle occurs either at a corner, or at one of a finite number of interior “kink points” where the worst-case pair of states switches.
 To illustrate these results, I consider a number of basic consumer theory exercises and discuss implications for information demand."

 # Summary.
 An optional shortened abstract.
 summary: "My job market paper examines a scenario where a decision-maker